 This crazy place was the first neighborhood built in New Orleans, all the way back in 1718.
 Since the whole neighborhood is a historic landmark it’s enjoyable simply to wander around and ogle the (mostly colonial Spanish) architecture.
 Any place with a tucked away garden courtyard will transport you.

-Our favorite spot in the Quarter is the Napoleon House.
-They built this house for the man himself in hopes of sheltering him while he was in exile.
-Alas, that never happened, but I think he’d be pleased to know the restaurant–now in his house–pays homage to him by using his image as the only form of decoration.
-We love this place, not just because it has great rice and beans, and is steeped in history, but also because it has the only vegetable in New Orleans-the cucumber in my Pimm’s cup.
+A favorite spot in the Quarter is the Napoleon House-built for the man himself with the hope of sheltering him while in exile.
+Unfortunately, he didn’t live long enough to be exiled-so he never even saw his own house.
+He’d be pleased to know the restaurant, now in his living room, pays homage in the use of his image as the only form of decoration.
+History alone is not the only reason to love it here; the restaurant offers delicious rice and beans and the only vegetable found in New Orleans-the cucumber in my Pimm’s cup.
 The Pimm’s cup is their specialty cocktail, by the way.

 THE GARDEN DISTRICT

-Directly across the street from the restaurant is the Lafayette Cemetery, which is a big draw (partially because they filmed scenes here for Anne Rice’s very popular Interview With a Vampire).
-Cemeteries are not entirely my thing, even the glamorous, old Père Lachaise in Paris wore me out after a bit, BUT…it was Halloween.
+Directly across the street from the restaurant is the Lafayette Cemetery-a big draw as scenes were filmed here for Anne Rice’s, Interview With a Vampire.
+Cemeteries aren’t entirely my thing, even the glamorous Père Lachaise in Paris wore me out after a bit, BUT-it was Halloween.
 When in Rome.

 THE WAREHOUSE DISTRICT

 While this area is primarily for businesses, it’s also lined with beautiful art galleries and houses the best restaurant you could ask for in New Orleans- Cochon.
 It’s worth going for the atmosphere alone.
 It has a steamy, swampy, Streetcar Named Desire feel: yellow light, shadows of slow moving ceiling fans.